burakmartin/pomodoro/README.md

     pyinstaller pomodoro.spec

-This will create a build and a dist folder.
-The dist folder will contain a pomodoro folder where the executable is located.
-Now you're able to run the application by executing pomodoro.exe Alternatively install the application from the <a href=https://github.com/burakmartin/pomodoro/releases>releases</a> tab.
-The installer is created with InstallForge which just bundles up the folder created with pyinstaller letting you choose a installation path.
+This will create a "build" and a "dist" folder.
+The "dist" folder will contain a pomodoro folder where the executable is located.
+Now you're able to run the application by executing "pomodoro.exe" Alternatively install the application from the <a href=https://github.com/burakmartin/pomodoro/releases>releases</a> tab.
+The installer is created with InstallForge which just bundles up the folder created with pyinstaller and lets you choose an installation path.
 It also comes with an uninstaller.